Binge Eating: Risk Factors, Health Impacts, Assessment, And Treatment

 - History of dieting: Engaging in restrictive dieting creates a cycle of deprivation and subsequent overeating.
 This restriction leads to binge eating episodes, as individuals experience intense cravings and a sense of loss of control over food.

 - Trauma: Experiencing trauma, such as physical or emotional abuse, deeply impacts mental health and coping strategies.
-Individuals turn to binge eating as a way to numb emotional pain or distract themselves from distressing memories.

 - Low self-esteem: Poor self-image and low self-esteem drive individuals to seek comfort in food.
 While binge eating temporarily relieves feelings of worthlessness, it also exacerbates negative self-perceptions, creating a harmful cycle.